ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v26.md

 {: #relnotes_v26-ref-archi}

 The {{site.data.keyword.vmwaresolutions_short}} architecture document is updated to include important considerations to understand your responsibilities for managing and operating your VMware instance.

-For more information, see [Post-deployment considerations for your VMware instance](/docs/services/vmwaresolutions?topic=vmware-solutions-solution_considerations).

 ## User interface updates and enhancements
 {: #relnotes_v26-ui}